 As part of the rail network being funded through the Fund, track user charges will be implemented to contribute to the costs of rail.
-The Ministry is undertaking further work on developing and implementing track user charges, changes to the LTMA 2003 are also being progressed to allow for track user charges to be paid into the Fund.
-Crown funding is also expected to contribute.
+The Ministry is developing and implementing track user charges, following changes to the LTMA 2003 that allow for track user charges to be paid into the Fund.
+Crown funding is also expected to contribute to delivering rail priorities.